UlinProject/snapmaker-original/README.md

 #### Octoprint
 I have long been accustomed to the "clipper" and at the moment I wanted to keep the original brains, but at the same time have the ability to print and control the printer over the network, the simplest solution was to install octoprint.

+#### UART
+Very weak (115200boud) feedback and high latency do not produce good prints.
+Eliminating the latency that occurs on USB allows the octoprint to work better and print better, but the 115200 is not defeated yet.

+The photo shows the contacts that need to be soldered to use the UART of the single board computer and the microcontroller directly without converting to USB and back.